State (computer science): Program state

 Similarly, a computer program stores data in variables, which represent storage locations in the computer's memory.
-The contents of these memory locations, at any given point in the program's execution, is called the program's state.
+The contents of these memory locations, at any given point in the program's execution, are called the program's state.

 A more specialized definition of state is used for computer programs that operate serially or sequentially on streams of data, such as parsers, firewalls, communication protocols and encryption.
 Serial programs operate on the incoming data characters or packets sequentially, one at a time.
 In some of these programs, information about previous data characters or packets received is stored in variables and used to affect the processing of the current character or packet.
 This is called a stateful protocol and the data carried over from the previous processing cycle is called the state.
 In others, the program has no information about the previous data stream and starts fresh with each data input; this is called a stateless protocol.

 Imperative programming is a programming paradigm (way of designing a programming language) that describes computation in terms of the program state, and of the statements which change the program state.
 Changes of state are implicit, managed by the program runtime, so that a subroutine has visibility of the changes of state made by other parts of the program, known as side effects.

+Object-oriented programming attempts to improve on the imperative and procedural programming paradigms by encapsulating related state (and behavior) within objects.
+The state of an object is often hidden in an attempt to isolate it from other objects and reduce coupling.
+State that is hidden in this way is often referred to as the "internal state" of the object.

 In declarative programming languages, the program describes the desired results and doesn't specify changes to the state directly.

 In functional programming, state is usually represented with temporal logic as explicit variables that represent the program state at each step of a program execution: a state variable is passed as an input parameter of a state-transforming function, which returns the updated state as part of its return value.
 A pure functional subroutine only has visibility of changes of state represented by the state variables in its scope.

-Finite state machines
+Finite-state machines

 The output of a sequential circuit or computer program at any time is completely determined by its current inputs and current state.
 Since each binary memory element has only two possible states, 0 or 1, the total number of different states a circuit can assume is finite, and fixed by the number of memory elements.
 If there are N binary memory elements, a digital circuit can have at most 2N distinct states.
-The concept of state is formalized in an abstract mathematical model of computation called a finite state machine, used to design both sequential digital circuits and computer programs.
+The concept of state is formalized in an abstract mathematical model of computation called a finite-state machine, used to design both sequential digital circuits and computer programs.